utopia-team/opencore-debug/README.md

 - Checking if CFG-Lock MSR0xE2 register is unlocked though OpenCore log or VerifyMSRE2.efi tool.
 - Dumping ACPI tables (DSDT, SSDTs) and SMBIOS with SysReport set to True.

--Even more which I forgot to mention
+- Even more which I forgot to mention

 # Credits: